 Other History Lessons posts can be found here.
-This post makes many references to the entries for Dragon Quest II, Final Fantasy, and Phantasy Star.
 As always, you may click on images to view larger versions.

 Three months ago, I wrote about The Legend of Zelda, after playing it to completion for the first time.
 It’s still impressive today, absolutely deserving of its classic status.
 It also reminded me of Metroid, which released six months later in Japan but only one month later in the United States.
 Both games let players loose in open worlds, to explore and find upgrades that let them reach previously inaccessible places.
 Metroid simply trades the top-down, screen-by-screen exploration of Zelda for side-scrolling action platforming with a science fiction theme.
 This combination was so influential that it spawned an entire genre: the metroidvania (named for Metroid and Castlevania, more specifically the second Castlevania game, Simon’s Quest).
 Unlike The Legend of Zelda, I never played much Metroid myself when I was a kid, I just saw bits and pieces of it at friends’ houses.
 But the third game in the Metroid series, Super Metroid, is one of my favorite games ever.
 So I decided to go back to the beginning and play the original Metroid.